m-shames/m-shames/README.md

 **m-shames/m-shames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm an independent data & research consultant with over a decade of applied experience specializing in the criminal legal system and reform evaluation.
-My methodological experties includes quantitative, qualitative, and computational methods.
+I'm an independent data and research consultant with over a decade of applied experience.
+I specialize in the criminal legal system and reform evaluation, with methodological expertise in quantitative, qualitative, and computational methods.

 I'm also currently a PhD Candidate in Sociology & MS Candidate in Applied Statistics at Northwestern University (anticipated defense: May 2026), and a Research Fellow at [the Center for Neighborhood Engaged Research and Science](https://www.cornersresearch.org/).